 Midsommar (2019) Director: Ari Aster

 There are a number of wonderful themes explored in Midsommar –the sterile perspective of Western academia, the contrast between traditional Nordic culture and modern commercialized emptiness, and the overwhelming need for a person to belong.
-Perhaps the most horrifying aspect of Midsommar is the feeling of complete vulnerability by Dani as she trades one toxic relationship with her boyfriend for another with a deceptive, abusive cult of pagans.
+Perhaps the most horrifying aspect of Midsommar is the feeling of complete vulnerability by Dani as she trades one toxic relationship with her boyfriend for another with this deceptive, abusive cult of pagans.
 Perhaps she feels herself empowered at the end, but in fact she remains a victim, forever at the mercy of stronger people around her.
 To those who smile along with Dani at the end, Midsommar is a perverse revenge story that shows her own female empowerment narrative to be nothing more than a cruel, bloodthirsty, pagan ritual.